Palindrome: Computation theory

 In automata theory, a set of all palindromes in a given alphabet is a typical example of a language that is context-free, but not regular.
-This means that it is impossible for a computer with a finite amount of memory to reliably test for palindromes.
-(For practical purposes with modern computers, this limitation would apply only to impractically long letter sequences.)
+This means that it is impossible for a finite automaton to reliably test for palindromes.

 In addition, the set of palindromes may not be reliably tested by a deterministic pushdown automaton which also means that they are not LR(k)-parsable or LL(k)-parsable.
 When reading a palindrome from left to right, it is, in essence, impossible to locate the "middle" until the entire word has been read completely.

 It is possible to find the longest palindromic substring of a given input string in linear time.